tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 }
 ```

-Having this, we can introduce method to check if listed packages are installed
+Having this, we can introduce a method to check if the listed packages are installed:

 ```java
 static boolean isPackageInstalled(PackageManager pm, Intent messageIntent, String... lookupPackages) {